-Amendment of section 9 of Act 53 of 2003

-- 5. Section 9 of the principal Act is hereby amended- - (a) by the substitution in subsection (1) for paragraph (e) of the following paragraph: - "(e) guidelines for stakeholders in the relevant sectors of the economy to draw up transformation charters and codes of good practice for their sector; and"; and - (b) by the addition of the following subsections: - "(6) If requested to do so, the Minister may by notice in the Gazette permit organs of state or public entities to specify qualification criteria for procurement and other economic activities which exceed those set by the Minister in terms of subsection (1). - (7) A code of good practice remains in effect until amended, replaced or repealed.".

-Amendment of section 10 of Act 53 of 2003

-6. The following section is hereby substituted for section 10 of the principal Act:

-"Status of codes of good practice

-- 10. (1) Every organ of state and public entity must [take into account and, as far as is reasonably possible,] apply any relevant code of good practice issued in terms of this Act in- - (a) determining qualification criteria for the issuing of licences, concessions or other authorisations in respect of economic activity in terms of any law; - (b) developing and implementing a preferential procurement policy; - (c) determining qualification criteria for the sale of state-owned enterprises; [and] - (d) developing criteria for entering into partnerships with the private sector; and - (e) determining criteria for the awarding of incentives, grants and investment schemes in support of broad-based black economic empowerment. - (2) (a) The Minister may, after consultation with the relevant organ of state or public entity, exempt the organ of state or public entity from a requirement contained in subsection (1) or allow a deviation therefrom if particular objectively verifiable facts or circumstances applicable to the organ of state or public entity necessitate an exemption or deviation. - (b) The Minister must publish the notice of exemption or deviation in the Gazette. - (3) Subject to section 9(6), an enterprise in a sector in respect of which the Minister has issued a sector code of good practice in terms of section 9, may only be measured for compliance with the requirements of broadbased black economic empowerment in accordance with that code. - (4) Enterprises operating in a sector in respect of which the Minister has issued a sector code of good practice in terms of section 9, must report annually on their compliance with broad-based black economic empowerment to the sector council which may have been established for that sector.".

-Amendment of section 11 of Act 53 of 2003
+Amendment of section 9 of Act 53 of 2003 5.
+Section 9 of the principal Act is hereby amended- (a) by the substitution in subsection (1) for paragraph (e) of the following paragraph: "(e) guidelines for stakeholders in the relevant sectors of the economy to draw up transformation charters and codes of good practice for their sector; [and]"; 5 (b) by the insertion in subsection (1) after paragraph (e) of the following paragraph: "(eA) the interpretation and definition of, and indicators to measure, local production and content; and"; and 10 (c) by the addition of the following subsections: "(6) If requested to do so, the Minister may by notice in the Gazette permit organs of state or public entities to specify qualification criteria for procurement and other economic activities which exceed those set by the Minister in terms of subsection (1).
+(7) A code of good practice remains in effect until amended, replaced or repealed.".
+15 Amendment of section 10 of Act 53 of 2003 6.
+The following section is hereby substituted for section 10 of the principal Act: 20 "Status of codes of good practice 10.
+(1) Every organ of state and public entity must take into account and, as far as is reasonably possible, apply any relevant code of good practice issued in terms of this Act in- (a) determining qualification criteria for the issuing of licences, concessions or other authorisations in respect of economic activity in terms of any law; 25 (b) developing and implementing a preferential procurement policy; (c) determining qualification criteria for the sale of state-owned enterprises; [and] (d) developing criteria for entering into partnerships with the private sector; and 30 (e) determining criteria for the awarding of incentives, grants and investment schemes in support of broad-based black economic empowerment.
+(2) Subject to section 9(6), an enterprise in a sector in respect of which 35 the Minister has issued a sector code of good practice in terms of section 9, may only be measured for compliance with the requirements of broadbased black economic empowerment in accordance with that code.
+(3) Enterprises operating in a sector in respect of which the Minister has issued a sector code of good practice in terms of section 9, must report annually on their compliance with broad-based black economic empowerment to the sector council which may have been established for that sector.".
+40 Amendment of section 11 of Act 53 of 2003 45 including the creation of incentive schemes to support effective black owned and managed enterprises;".

-- 7. Section 11 of the principal Act is hereby amended by the substitution in subsection (2) for paragraph (b) of the following paragraph: - "(b) develop a plan for financing broad-based black economic empowerment, including the creation of incentive schemes to support effective black owned and managed enterprises;".
+7. Section 11 of the principal Act is hereby amended by the substitution in subsection (2) for paragraph (b) of the following paragraph:

+"(b) develop a plan for financing broad-based black economic empowerment,